Continuing Education Activity

 Enhancing Healthcare Team Outcomes

-Mercury toxicity csn involve many organs and initially the diagnosis can be difficult.
-Thus, it is best managed by an interprofessional team that includes a toxicologist, poison control, emergency department physician, nurse practitioner, nephrologist and a neurologist.
+Mercury toxicity can involve many organs, and initially, the diagnosis can be difficult.
+Thus, it is best managed by an interprofessional team that includes a toxicologist, poison control, emergency department physician, nurse practitioner, nephrologist, and neurologist.
 The key is to decontaminate the patient as soon as possible to prevent further absorption of mercury.